bigcode-project/bigcode-analysis/multi_query_experiments/README.md

 # Profiling of multi head vs multi query attention separatelly
 - `attention_types_imp.py` contains simplistic implementations of different attention layers without normalization, masks and softmax, just matrix multiplications and rearranging of tensors:
     - `MultiHead` is a multi head variant closely following the implementaion in Hugging Face.
-    - `MultiQuery` is a multi query variant with dimesion order of hidden states as in Megatron ML `[sl, bs]`. the reoedering of the tesors avoid explicit copies here, however, `bmm` subsequently makes internal copies and  speed suffers.
-TODO: try with separate tenosrs for `q`, `k` and `v`.
+    - `MultiQuery` is a multi query variant with dimension order of hidden states as in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) `[sl, bs]`.
+The reordering of the tensors avoids explicit copies here, however, `bmm` subsequently makes internal copies and  speed suffers.
+TODO: try with separate tensors for `q`, `k` and `v`.
     - `MultiQuery1` uses the same hidden states order as in HF and one explicit `reshape`.
 It is the fastest and  is currently ported to HF transformers.
 - `profile_attention_types.py` contains code to run timing experiments.
 Results are in `profile_attention_types.json`.
 - `profile_attention_types_visualise.ipynb` contains graphs.